marozteg/smo-paper/README.md

 # smo-paper
-Contains Matlab code to run the numerical experiments of SMO paper.
+Contains Matlab code to run the numerical experiments of a paper submitted to JSMO.